mbudnek/google-home-hubitat-community/README.md

 The Brightness trait is primarily used for devices like dimmer switches and light bulbs, but can be used for any device that can be set to a level between 0% and 100%.
 It can be controlled by saying things like "Hey Google, set {device} to {level}" and queried by saying things like "Hey Google, what's the level of {device}?".
 It has the following configuration parameters:

 - Current Brightness Attribute: The device attribute used to query the current brightness level of the device.
 Should be in the range 0-100.
-Mapps to the `level` attribute by default.
+Maps to the `level` attribute by default.
 - Set Brightness Command: A device command used to set the brightness of the device.
 Should accept a brightness level in the range 0-100.
-Mapps to the `setLevel` command by default.
+Maps to the `setLevel` command by default.

 ### Fan Speed

 The Fan Speed trait is primarily used for fan controllers with multiple speed settings.
 It can be controlled by saying things like "Hey Google, set {device} to {speed}" and queried by saying things like "Hey Google, what's the {device} speed?".
 It has the following configuration parameters:

 - Current Speed Attribute: The device attribute used to query the current fan speed of the device.
 Maps to the `speed` attribute by default.
 - Set Speed Command: A device command used to set the fan speed of the device.
 Should accept one of the supported fan speeds.
-Mapps to the `setSpeed` command by default.
+Maps to the `setSpeed` command by default.
 - Supported Fan Speeds: The set of fan speed settings that this type of device supports.
 If multiple settings will set the device to the same fan speed, you should only select one of them.
 - Google Home Level Names for {speed} - A comma-separated list of names that you will use to reference this fan speed when interacting with the Google Assistant.
 By default, the name of the speed in Hubitat is used.
 - Reversible: Select this if the fan direction can be reversed